 The world's largest direct seller of cosmetics and beauty-related items.
-In 2016 Avon spun off its North American unit to create New Avon, which was bought by LG in 2019 and renamed The Avon Company is 2021.
+In 2016 Avon spun off its North American unit to create New Avon, which was bought by LG in 2019 and renamed The Avon Company in 2021.
 Natura & Co acquired the global Avon business in 2019.
+In recent years it has started opening its first brick-and-mortar stores in Turkey, the UK, Brazil, and South Africa.

 |Avon Products Inc||UK||website|